python/cpython/Doc/library/typing.rst

       z = print_capitalized(45)  # error: int is not a subtype of str

-   Type variables can be bound to concrete types, abstract types (ABCs or protocols), and even unions of types::
+   Type variables can be bounded by concrete types, abstract types (ABCs or protocols), and even unions of types::

       # Can be anything with an __abs__ method